knagaitsev/knagaitsev.github.io/content/blog/llm-agents-outperform-pytorch-compiler/index.md

 GPU performance optimization using CUDA or Triton is a notoriously challenging process.
 This is why software lags behind the latest generation of NVIDIA GPUs, and compiler engineers are forced to optimize only for the most critical workloads.

-Without excellent compiler support, demonstrating good performance for a new idea could mean tons of manual GPU programming.
+Without excellent compiler/inference support, demonstrating good performance for a new idea could mean tons of manual GPU programming.
 Thus, it's becoming more difficult for AI researchers to challenge conventional wisdom.

-Can we find a way to eliminate manual engineering from the equation, and what would such a system look like?
+Can we find a way to eliminate manual engineering from the equation using LLMs, and what would such a system look like?

 ## Logical Framework